 *Countries currently recognised by the JIB as having a mandatory licensing system: United States of America, Canada, Australia, Ireland, New Zealand, South Africa

 - Validated proof of the applicant’s licence must be supplied.
-If the applicant cannot prove they hold a mandatory licence, they must follow step 2 below.
+If the applicant cannot prove they hold a mandatory licence, they must follow section 2 below.

 - The applicant must undertake and achieve: